ggrecow/auralization_master/README.md

   *Attribution is required when using this dataset.*

 For the full license texts and attribution details of these components, please refer to the [`LICENSES.md`](LICENSES.md) file.

+# Disclaimer

+This repository contains 'work in progress' code for a research project.
+It is not a completed package or code library.
+As per the licensing information, the code is published WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.